Programs build collaborative actions guided by the Action Agenda and informed by the PACE Community

 What could circularity for the electronics industry look like?

 In a circular economy for electronics

-New products use more recycled and recyclable contentMaking electronic products from recycled materials, and ensuring they are designed to be recycled again at the end of their life, will reduce demand for natural resources and prevent pollution.
+New products use more recycled and recyclable contentMaking electronic products from recycled materials, and ensuring they are designed to be recycled again at the end of their life.
+Hazardous substances are also phased out.

-How to transition to a circular economy for electronics
+Where is action most needed for a transition to a circular economy for electronics?

 Companies, governments, civil society organizations all have a role to play in creating a circular economy for the electronics industry.
 These ten calls-to-action can help us accelerate the transition, and make it as impactful as possible.

 1. Incentivize and Support Product Design for Circularity

 About 80% of the total environmental impact of a product is determined in the design phase.
 Providing incentives and technical support to designing electronics for longevity (making them durable, easy-to-upgrade, or easy-to-repair), recyclability (easy-to-disassemble, with safe inputs), and with recycled content is key to achieving a circular economy.